1. Am I eligible to apply to Springboard’s accelerator?

 11. What happens during the program?

-During the four-month program, selected entrepreneurs attend a two-day Bootcamp where they are assessed by our team as they begin the Springboard journey alongside a peer group of talented and experienced women leaders.
+During the four-month program, selected entrepreneurs attend a two- to three-day Bootcamp where they are assessed by our team as they begin the Springboard journey alongside a peer group of talented and experienced women leaders.
 Each entrepreneur is surrounded by a hand-crafted team of advisors who provide a diverse array of perspectives to help hone your presentation skills and get new perspective on your strategy.
 The advising period may also be complemented with a series of workshop sessions led by our advisors and trusted partners built around the collective needs of our entrepreneurs.
 Entrepreneurs continue to get access throughout the advising period by 1-1 calls and meetings.